 Pushing, shoving and biting.
 And a few more pointed conflicts usually involving ogres.
 To stop other humans from torturing an elf, Ella attacks them with spinning karate-style moves.
 After ogres capture Ella, but before they can lower her into a boiling cauldron, Char rides in with his sword and takes on the lot of them.
 A later sword fight has everyone from the prince to Ella to the guy in the book all fighting for their lives.
 A human is seen whipping an enslaved giant.
 A man is poisoned.
 Guards are attacked and neutralized during a prison break.
 And things get really tense when Ella, still under her spell of obedience, is ordered to stab a man to death.

-No profanity.
-Parents of very young children should know that terms such as "moron," "idiot," "bite me," "numbskull" and "twit" are bandied about.
+A brawl near the end of the film may include a couple of muffled misuses of God’s name.
+Parents of very young children should know that terms such as “moron,” “idiot,” “bite me,” “numbskull” and “twit” are bandied about as well.

 Giants drink at a wedding.
 Attending fairies get drunk; one is so intoxicated she falls off her (very tall) chair.
 Ella’s fairy godmother is arrested for FWI (flying while intoxicated).